Dosing 101: 18g vs 20g Baskets – Which One to Use?

 What Do the Numbers Mean?

 An “18g basket” is designed to hold 18 grams of ground coffee optimally.
-This doesn’t mean you can’t use 17g or 19g—but 18g provides the ideal headspace between your coffee puck and the machine’s shower screen.
+Doesn’t mean you can’t use 17g or 19g—but 18g gives you the ideal headspace between coffee puck and shower screen.

 The ±1g Rule